SynbiTECH Virtual 2020 COMPLETE.

 The first ever SynbiTECH Virtual conference was a great success.
 Highlights will be posted shortly.
 Thank you to all speakers, sponsors and attendees.

 Take a look at some of the highlights from SynbiTECH 2019

 Reasons to attend

-SynbiTECH is an international conference taking place this June in London for experts engaged in synthetic biology research, commercialisation, investment and policymaking.
-SynbiTECH 2019 will focus on the key opportunities and challenges for building a multibillion-dollar synthetic biology industry that will contribute to the fast-growing bio-economy.
+SynbiTECH Virtual 2020 is Europe's only international synthetic biology conference this autumn.
+SynbiTECH is a must attend event for innovators and experts in synthetic biology research, commercialisation, investment and policymaking.
+Following a hugely successful maiden event in 2019, SynbiTECH Virtual 2020 will focus on the greatest opportunities and challenges for building a multibillion-dollar synthetic biology industry that will contribute to the fast-growing bio-economy.

-Don't miss the insightful 'Synbio unplugged' sessions, panel discussions and keynote presentations.
-With our fast-growing global population, our rapid use of the world's finite resources and the damaging impacts of climate change on the environment, there is an URGENT need to radically re-think how to sustain future human activity.
+Don't miss your chance to join the event and post your questions to our world leading speakers.
+With the fast-growing global population, our rapid use of the world's finite resources and the damaging impacts of climate change on the environment, there is an URGENT need to radically re-think how to sustain future human activity.
 Bring your expertise and contribute to the debate.

-Join world-leading experts to discover the many opportunities created by the synergy between biology, engineering and technology.
-Help to unleash the power of synthetic biology and discover how your business can succeed in the future bio-economy.
+Using our online business match-making system, join world-leading experts to discover the many opportunities created by the synergy between biology, engineering and technology.
+There is still time to register and be involved.

 An opportunity to showcase knowledge and innovation across synthetic biology.
 Demonstrate to our expert audience how your business is delivering a difference, the value of your technology and discover potential partners and customers.